samueldsingh/data-engineering/interview_questions/lists-tuples.md

 # Tuple:
 ## 1. What is use of Tuple.
 Explain different use cases of Tuple
+Tuples in Python are used to store an ordered collection of items.
+Unlike lists, tuples are immutable, meaning their elements cannot be modified once defined.
+Tuples have several use cases due to their unique properties:

+1. Data Integrity: Tuples are used when you want to ensure that the data in the collection remains unchanged.
+Since tuples are immutable, they provide data integrity, preventing accidental modifications.

+2. Data Protection: Tuples can be used to protect sensitive data.
+For example, if you have a collection of values that should not be modified, you can store them in a tuple to prevent accidental changes.

+3. Function Return Values: Tuples are often used to return multiple values from a function.
+By packing the values into a tuple, you can easily return and unpack them in the calling code.

+4. Dictionary Keys: Tuples can be used as keys in dictionaries since they are immutable.
+This is useful when you want to use a collection of values as a dictionary key.

+5. Iteration: Tuples are useful when you want to iterate over a collection of items in a specific order.
+Since tuples are immutable, they can be safely used in scenarios where the items should not be modified during iteration.

+6. Grouping of Data: Tuples can be used to group related data together.
+For example, you can store the name and age of a person as a tuple, making it easy to pass around as a single entity.

+7.Multiple Assignments: Tuples can be used for multiple assignments, where you assign multiple values to multiple variables in a single statement.

+Overall, tuples provide a way to store and manage collections of data in a way that guarantees immutability, data integrity, and specific ordering.
+They are suitable for scenarios where you need to represent fixed or unchangeable data.

 ## 2. Sequence operations on Tuple